University College London

 Role in the project:

-Bull SAS will mainly participate in the work packages 2, 3 & 5.
-Smaller participation is also planned in the work packages 1, 4, and 6.
+Bull SAS has been mainly participating and contributing in the work packages 2, 3 & 5.
+Additionally, Bull SAS has also been participating and contributing in the work packages 1, 4, and 6.

 Stichting Centrum Wiskunde & Informatica